 My plan last year was to go back to basics - probably just guitar and voice.
 I began 2020 with a gig at The Rock and Blues Festival in Skegness, which I recorded just to have record of it, but I was so pleased with it that with a bit of fettling in the hands of Mark Lewis, I had a new album to which I gave the wildly imaginative title 'Rowland Jones - Live'

-The rest of the year was a wash out for many of us, so I concentrated on www.talkingsongs.uk a weekly on-line event where I interview another songwriter.
-64,000 viewers in total so that's been fun.
+The rest of the year was a total wash out for many of us, so I concentrated on www.talkingsongs.uk a weekly on-line event where I have been interviewing other songwriters from the UK, US, Canada, France, Italy and Australia.
+It's been fun to do and we've had a great response with over 100,000 viewers in total.

 Now just looking ahead to see how 2021 pans out. . . . .